jielab/001/README.md

 2026.
 Nature.
 Expanding the human proteome with microproteins and peptideins 2026-06.
 NM.
 Automated reanalysis of genomic data for rare disease diagnostics at scale 2025.
-NC. 南科大冯玉亮 Shared genetic architecture contributes to risk of major cardiovascular diseases.
+NC.
+Shared genetic architecture contributes to risk of major cardiovascular diseases.
 2026.
 NG.
 Pleiotropic shared heritability quantifies the shared genetic variance of common diseases.
 2026-05.
 Nature.
 Distinct genetic architecture in the tails of complex traits.
 2026-05.
 NG.
 Exome-wide association study of blood lipids in 1,158,017 individuals from diverse populations.